luxonis/depthai-python/docs/source/samples/calibration_flash.rst

 Calibration Flash
 =================

-This example shows how to flash calibration data (version 6 of EEPROM data).
+This example shows how to flash calibration data of version 6 (gen2 calibration data) to the device.

 .. rubric:: Similiar samples: